FRIENDS OF

 Each year Friends, in partnership with Gary Melius, bestows Otto Kahn Awards to deserving Huntington area public high school seniors who plan to continue their education and training in the fine arts, performing arts and music.
 Funds for the Otto Kahn Awards are raised at Friends’ annual June Garden Parties held in and around the Formal Gardens at OHEKA.

-This program has provided nearly $200,000 in scholarships.
+This program has provided nearly $300,000 in scholarships.

 For more information or an application, please call 631-367-2570.

-OUR 2021 OTTO KAHN AWARD WINNERS
+OUR 2025 OTTO KAHN AWARD WINNERS

 Friends of OHKEA proudly announces this year's Otto Kahn Awards.
-Five talented high school seniors from the Town of Huntington received $1,500. each, despite the fact that we weren't able to hold our annual Garden Party fund raiser last year or this year due to COVID 19.
+Seven talented high school seniors from the Town of Huntington received $3,000 each.
+The students either performed at our annual Garden Party or had their art work and photography displayed during the event.
 The following deserving students are pursuing their love of the arts as they begin their college education this fall: